sosterwalder/c4irp/doc/RULES.rst

   - We try not do add our own abstractions, to keep complexity low

-    - For example we use a async-semaphore pattern to await multiple callbacks, it would be possible to build a abstraction (API) from this, put it would increase complexity.
-So unless we need this async-semaphore in 8+ places we just repeat the pattern, which keeps flexibility high and complexity low.
+    - For example we use a async-semaphore pattern to await multiple callbacks, it would be possible to build a abstraction (API) from this, but it would increase complexity.
+So unless we need this async-semaphore in 20+ places we just repeat the pattern, which keeps flexibility high and complexity low.

 * Types end in _t